|

 picture gives an idea of how the panels were cut out according to

-Next to the boards is the heavy piece of iron which is incorporated
+In front lays the heavy piece of iron which is incorporated in the

-in the bottom of the base.
-It weighs 20 pound and guides a threaded
+bottom of the base.
+It weighs 20 pound and guides a threaded brass

-brass rod to the spindle (underside) of the motor to drain noise.
+rod to the spindle (underside) of the motorand touches it to drain

 |